kotbaton/pymcdm/docs/modules/american_school.rst

     \end{equation}
     :label: equ:mat_cocoso

 **Step 2.** Normalization the decision matrix, where for profit criteria use the equation (:eq:`equ:profit`), and for cost, criteria use the equation (:eq:`equ:cost`).
-In this study, The Minimum-Maximum normalization method was used.
+In the ``pymcdm``, The Minimum-Maximum normalization method is used as default normalization method.

 .. math::
     \begin{equation}